KenKundert/avendesora/doc/overview.rst

 running shell commands like *sudo*.

 To start, run the command to add an account.
 By default, three account templates are available.
-They are, in order of complexity: shell, website, and bank.
-The shell template assumes that there is only a passcode and any account discovery would be through the window title rather than by examining a URL.
+They are, in order of complexity: *shell*, *website*, and *bank*.
+The *shell* template assumes that there is only a passcode and any account discovery would be through the window title rather than by examining a URL.

 To provision the new account use::